-On March 25, SCC Public Health began reporting the age breakdown of confirmed cases.
+Furthermore, on March 25, Santa Clara County began reporting the age breakdown of confirmed cases.
 To give context, the age distribution of Santa Clara County is provided as estimated by the U.S. Census’s 2017 American Community Survey (ACS), where the difference in age distributions represents increased or decreased risk of having a confirmed case of COVID-19.
 As expected, adults over 50 are more at risk, and younger people (under 30) are less at risk.
-However, even adults from ages 31-50 seem to be at a similar increased risk, matching reports that a majority of confirmed COVID-19 cases in California are under 50.
+However, even adults from ages 31-50 seem to be at similar increased risk, matching reports that a majority of confirmed COVID-19 cases in California are under 50.

 Reports suggest that younger people are more likely to experience milder symptoms when contracting COVID-19, sometimes even experiencing no symptoms at all.
-Therefore, as a note of caution when interpreting these data, this distribution could possibly suffer from more of a bias due to limited testing than the other data depicted in this article.
+Therefore, as a note of caution when interpreting these data, this distribution could possibly suffer from more of bias due to limited testing than the other data depicted in this article.
 With limited testing capabilities, those with milder symptoms will likely be less represented in this age breakdown, meaning that the reduced risk of younger people may be overstated in SCC Public Health’s data.
-In South Korea, where testing capabilities are vastly increased, about 27% of confirmed cases were in their 20s as of April 6, compared to only 12.1% of confirmed cases in Santa Clara County.
+In South Korea, where testing capabilities are vastly increased, about 26.7% of confirmed cases were in their 20s as of June 19, compared to only 17.7% of confirmed cases in Santa Clara County.

 Daily Cases & Hospitalizations

-Based on current data, we see that the average daily growth rate of confirmed COVID-19 cases in Santa Clara County is about 15% since March 3.
-Assuming exponential growth, confirmed cases will double roughly every 5 days at this rate.
+Based on current data, we see that the average daily growth rate of confirmed COVID-19 cases in Santa Clara County is about 1.81% over the past week.
+Assuming exponential growth, confirmed cases will double roughly every 1.5 months at this rate.
 For the total count of COVID-19 cases in Santa Clara County to be growing exponentially, the percent increase of daily cases should be relatively stable (and nonzero) and the daily number of COVID-19 cases should grow exponentially.
-For it to be growing linearly, the percent increase should be diminishing to zero and the daily number of cases should remain somewhat constant.
+For it to be growing linearly, the percent increase should be diminishing to zero and the daily number of new cases should remain somewhat constant.

 Given the rapidly changing nature of testing in the Bay Area and across the United States, the confirmed case counts and their growth might not be fully representative of how actual cases, including those that are unconfirmed, are developing.
 Confirmed cases can grow not only because of the spread of COVID-19, but also “as testing capacity increases” according to Santa Clara County Public Health.
-One way to analyze how actual cases are growing is to analyze the growth of hospitalizations; one can assume that a certain, relatively constant, percentage of people who contract COVID-19 develop cases severe enough to require hospitalization.
-When analyzing the hospitalization growth rate, we see a lower average daily percent increase of about 13% since March 3 in Santa Clara County.
-As COVID-19 continues to increase stress on hospital capacities across the Bay Area, hospitalizations may incrementally become less representative of actual case growth in the Bay Area.
+One way to analyze how active cases are growing is to analyze the growth of hospitalizations; one can assume that a certain, relatively constant, percentage of people who contract COVID-19 develop cases severe enough to require hospitalization.
+When analyzing the hospitalization growth rate, we see an average daily percent increase of about 2% over the past week in Santa Clara County.
+If COVID-19 increases stress on hospital capacities across the Bay Area, hospitalizations may incrementally become less representative of actual case growth in the Bay Area.

 In the data we have thus far, we see that the daily percent increase of confirmed cases has been fluctuating around 1% from mid-April to early June, a significant decrease from prior growth rates.
 However, since the start of June, case growth has been slightly growing.
 Still, cases reported by Santa Clara County Public Health do not encompass everyone who contracts COVID-19, so the case counts could be larger.
 In order to determine this, we unfortunately must wait to see at which rate cases are reported in the coming days as testing expands.

-Santa Clara County Public Health posted testing data on April 2.
-After accounting for 208 pending results and 449 undated tests, a total of about 11,607 individuals were tested, 10,175 of which came out negative.
-Assuming that COVID-19 spreads at an exponential rate, tests must match that rate in order to properly document the number of cases in a given area.
+Santa Clara County Public Health began posting testing data on April 2.
+As of July 6, a total of 232,899 individuals have been tested, 226,680 of which have come out negative.
+Test rates must match the growth rate of the virus in order to properly document the number of cases in a given area.
 Looking at the daily increases of tests, early to mid-March showed signs of a quickly expanding testing infrastructure, increasing around 50% every day from March 6 to March 19.
-Testing increase rates then began steadily decreasing, with daily testing capping out at around 650 in late March.
-Since March 27, the daily number of tests has been growing, reaching nearly 6,000 tests in late June.
+Testing increase rates then began steadily decreasing, with daily testing stalling at around 850 until mid-April.
+Since then, the daily number of tests has been growing, reaching nearly 6,000 tests in late June.

 A previous version of this article mistakenly attributed the 43 cases from March 9 to March 8.
 Cases from March 14 were also collected too early in the day, meaning 79 total cases were reported instead of 91.
 This led to a misrepresentation of how cases grew the following day.
 The article also briefly labeled the data on the number of deaths by racial/ethnic group as data on the number of cases.
 The Daily regrets these errors.